DataS-DHSC/readtwitter/README.md

 This package can be used to access Twitter/X using its paid API 2.0.

-The code if heavily influenced by the [`rtweet`](https://github.com/ropensci/rtweet) package but makes use of the API 2.0 endpoint so is compatible with the Basic level of [paid subscription](https://developer.twitter.com/en/docs/twitter-api/getting-started/about-twitter-api).
+The code if heavily influenced by the [`rtweet`](https://github.com/ropensci/rtweet) package but is a simplified version focussed on the API 2.0 endpoint for the Pro level of [paid subscription](https://developer.twitter.com/en/docs/twitter-api/getting-started/about-twitter-api).
-The hope is that the next release of `rtweet` will have support for API 2.0 endpoints making this package redundant.
+The latest feedback from `rtweet` is that the package will no longer be maintained going forward after it’s v2.0 release.

 This code has been developed in-house and not extensively tested.
 If you find any bugs or have suggestions of other functions to add, please